erikdelange/EXIN-Test-Suite-Management/README.md

 The interpreter is a complex piece of software and adding new features can easily break existing code.
 By running regression tests after each change these bugs are spotted quickly.
 As the EXIN programming language contains many elements which can be combined in multiple ways many tests are needed.
 This project enables you to record and manage these tests and run (parts of) them with just a few mouse clicks.

+Although I use it to test EXIN this solution is universally applicable for testing any separate executable for which you can pipe stdin and capture stdout and stderr.

 ##### Basics
 Testing the interpreter is done by having it interpret EXIN code, capturing the output and comparing it with the